Chan Peng Soon: 2014–2017

 In January 2014, Lai Pei Jing was chosen as his new partner while Goh went on hiatus to recover from knee surgery.
 In their first international competition together, Chan and Lai reached the final of Austrian International before losing to Robert Mateusiak and Agnieszka Wojtkowska.

 In April 2014, Chan briefly resumed his partnership with Goh at the Singapore Open.
 Chan resumed his partnership with Lai after Goh decided to undergo surgery on both her knees and being out of action for the rest of the year.
 At the 2014 Commonwealth Games, Chan won the gold medal in the mixed team event.
 In the individual mixed doubles event, Chan and Lai lost the bronze medal match to Robert Blair and Imogen Bankier.

 Chan resumed his partnership with Goh in 2015 where they won three titles that year: the Polish Open, Russian Open and the Mexico Open.
-At the 2015 Southeast Asian Games, they won a silver medal after losing to Indonesia's Praveen Jordan and Debby Susanto in the mixed doubles final.
+At the 2015 SEA Games, they won a silver medal after losing to Indonesia's Praveen Jordan and Debby Susanto in the mixed doubles final.

 In February 2016, they were runner-ups of the inaugural edition of Thailand Masters after losing to unseeded Chinese pair, Zheng Siwei and Chen Qingchen in the final.
 In March 2016, they clinched their first title of the year by winning the New Zealand Open.
 In April 2016, they lost to Indonesian pair, Tontowi Ahmad and Lilyana Natsir in the final of the Malaysia Open.

 Goh and Chan qualified for 2016 Summer Olympics in Rio de Janeiro.
 They won their first two group stage matches but lost the third to Indonesian pair, Tontowi Ahmad and Liliyana Natsir.
 They finished as group runner-ups and progress to quarter finals round.
 In the quarter finals, they beat Poland's Robert Mateusiak and Nadieżda Zięba.
 In the semi-finals, they beat China's Xu Chen and Ma Jin in straight sets to reach the final.